Vijayalakshmi2608/skill-path-finder-58/README.md

 ## 💡 Solution

-SkillScan is a **fully deployed AI career intelligence platform** that scans resumes, identifies skill gaps, generates personalized learning roadmaps, and scores job matches — giving students everything they need to go from graduate to hired.
+SkillScan is a **fully deployed AI career intelligence platform** with 7 powerful features — from resume scanning to AI mock interviews to salary intelligence — giving students everything they need to go from graduate to hired.

 ```
 Upload Resume